 About 29,000 of the 73,679 study subjects had developed Alzheimer’s disease or other dementias over an average follow-up period of more than five years.

 Using the data, the scientists concluded that taking proton pump inhibitors resulted in a 44 percent increased risk of developing dementia during the study, which lasted from 2004 to 2011.
-The researchers found that regular use of stomach-acid drugs, including Prilosec, increased the risk for dementia in men by 52 percent and in women by 42 percent, compared with nonusers.
+The researchers found that regular use of stomach-acid drugs, including omeprazole which is the active ingredient of Prilosec, increased the risk for dementia in men by 52 percent and in women by 42 percent, compared with nonusers.
 Unfortunately, in cases of the most progressive dementias, including Alzheimer’s disease, there is no cure or treatment that slows or stops its progression, according to the Alzheimer’s Association.

 Findings presented at an American Heart Association conference in New Orleans in 2016 revealed that proton pump inhibitors, including Prilosec, may increase the risk of ischemic stroke.
 Ischemic stroke is the most common type of stroke and often happens when a blood clot blocks a blood vessel in the brain, keeping blood from flowing to the brain and killing brain cells within minutes.